-- a is the amount calculated under paragraph (a) in respect of the person; and - b is the amount of annual catch entitlement allocated to the person under subsection (1); and - c is the amount of annual catch entitlement to be allocated under this subsection. - (3) [Repealed] - (4) [Repealed] - (5) Any annual catch entitlement calculated under this section shall be rounded up or rounded down by the chief executive to ensure that no quota owner holds part of a kilogramme of annual catch entitlement as a result of an allocation. - (6) Any annual catch entitlement allocated under this section shall have effect for all purposes of this Act on and from the date of allocation. - (7) The chief executive shall, as soon as practicable after allocating any annual catch entitlement in accordance with this section, notify every quota owner of the amount of annual catch entitlement allocated to that quota owner under this section. - (8) The chief executive shall, as soon as practicable after allocating any annual catch entitlement in accordance with this section, notify the relevant Registrar of Annual Catch Entitlement of the amount of annual catch entitlement allocated to each quota owner.
+- is the amount calculated under paragraph (a) in respect of the per- - b is the amount of annual catch entitlement allocated to the person under subsection (1); and - is the amount of annual catch entitlement to be allocated under c this subsection. - [Repealed] (3) - (4) [Repealed] - (5) Any annual catch entitlement calculated under this section shall be rounded up or rounded down by the chief executive to ensure that no quota owner holds part of a kilogramme of annual catch entitlement as a result of an allocation. - Any annual catch entitlement allocated under this section shall have effect for (6) all purposes of this Act on and from the date of allocation. - The chief executive shall, as soon as practicable after allocating any annual (7) catch entitlement in accordance with this section, notify every quota owner of the amount of annual catch entitlement allocated to that quota owner under this section. - (8) The chief executive shall, as soon as practicable after allocating any annual catch entitlement in accordance with this section, notify the relevant Registrar of Annual Catch Entitlement of the amount of annual catch entitlement allocated to each quota owner.